manvendrasingh09/Bajaj-Airlines/README.md

 Software Requirements Specification (SRS) Report

 # Software Requirements Specification (SRS) Repository
-This is the Software Requirements Specification report that I made for my Software Engineering coursework on the product - 2mg-online-pharmacy.
+This is the Software Requirements Specification report that I made for my Software Engineering coursework on the product - Bajaj Airlines.

 ## Overview